Nike-Inc/bokor/README.md

 Bokor is a simple, Record and Playback Mock Server written in Node.js, utilized for Service Virtualization.

+Bokor is very similar to the many VCR-like tools out there today, but prides itself on its ease of use and speed to setup.
+It can be utilized for any mocking needs, but was primarily developed for mocking back end service calls in automated UI testing.

+Bokor was developed and is in use at Nike since early 2016.
+There, it is used to improve the speed, reliability and test coverage of the integration and user interface test suites for native mobile applications.

 - [Installation](#installation)
 - [Usage](#usage)
     - [Server Configuration](#server-configuration)